thepoopooman652/proishs-webtools/unit-converter/unit-converter.md

 ## Contact / contribution
 Contributions are welcome — open a pull request with unit additions or fixes.
 When adding units, include a brief source for conversion factors (official SI tables or authoritative references).

----
-Generated: unit-converter/index.php — single-file converter and a human-friendly README.
-Use the README as the authoritative list of supported units.